-“The Hour” returns November 28 at 9/8c as part of BBC America’s Dramaville, the home for groundbreaking British drama.
+“The Hour” Seasons 1 and 2 aired as part of BBC America’s Dramaville, the home for groundbreaking British drama.

-Written and created by the award-winning Abi Morgan (“The Iron Lady,” “Shame,” “Sex Traffic”) and produced by Kudos Film and TV, the new six-parter sees the return of the highly competitive, share-witted and passionate news trio Bel (Romola Garai, “Emma”), Hector (Dominic West, “The Wire”) and Freddie (Ben Whishaw,”Bright Star”) in an original, edge-of-your-seat spy thriller set in the world of 1950s television journalism.
+Written and created by the award-winning Abi Morgan (“The Invisible Woman,” “The Iron Lady,” “Shame”) and produced by Kudos Film and TV, the new six-parter sees the return of the highly competitive, share-witted and passionate news trio Bel (Romola Garai, “Emma”), Hector (Dominic West, “The Wire”) and Freddie (Ben Whishaw,”Bright Star”) in an original, edge-of-your-seat spy thriller set in the world of 1950s television journalism.
 A recent Emmy nominee for Best Miniseries Writing, the next installment of “The Hour” rejoins the team a year later in 1957 where we are introduced to new characters played by Peter Capaldi (“The Thick of It,” “The Nativity”), Hannah Tointon (“The Inbetweeners”) and Tom Burke (“State of Play”).

 Jane Featherstone, Creative Director and Executive Producer, Kudos Film and Television, says: “In series two of ‘The Hour’ we are going to find out what happens next in the lives of our news team, as they engage with a new year full of old flames, new loves, thrilling stories and plenty of scandal.
 Taking us even deeper into our characters’ lives and engaging the viewers with its energy, wit and story, we’re chuffed to bits to bits to be able to keep the world alive.”